anapschuch/sysml-parser/README.md

-# SysML Parser: Models simulations for Eclipse Papyrus
+# SysML Parser: Model simulations for Eclipse Papyrus

 Hi there!